AleManni/LightOperations/README.md

 # LightOperations
 ## Description
-Super light framework based on Operations, it eases the creation of operations and their data binding in OperationQueues.
+Super light framework based on Operation, it eases the creation of operations and their data binding in OperationQueues.

 * A ready-to-sublcass LightOperation eliminates the need of boiler plate code when creating asynchronous operations and provides the relevant KVO state notifications off the shelf.